opnsense/docs/source/manual/hacarp.rst

 To prevent issues spreading over both machines at the same time, we choose to only update on command (see the status page).

-Our worklow looks like this:
+Our workflow looks like this:

 .. blockdiag::
    :desctable: